 One of the most common mistakes I have seen new architects make is designing systems without having a high-level understanding of the features that the software should provide to the end users.

-In order to design software, you need to know about the goals that the new system needs to satisfy.
-Not only that, you need also to work closely and in a regular basis with the domain expert(s) to have a better understanding of the requirements.
+In order to design software, you need to know the goals the new system needs to satisfy.
+Not only that, but you need also to work closely and regularly with the domain expert(s) to better understand the requirements.
 Indeed, the requirements drive the architecture.

 Thinking like an architect requires understanding the business requirements and the goals of the system you are building.

 - Work closely with the domain expert(s) from the beginning of the project